madriss/Breast_Cancer_Detection-Histopathology/README.md

 Dataset can be found here : https://www.kaggle.com/paultimothymooney/breast-histopathology-images

 ---
 To build the image : docker image build -t breast_cancer_detection .
 To run the image : docker run -d -p 5000:5000 breast_cancer_detection

+A live demo for this app can be accessed here : https://breast-cancer-flask.ew.r.appspot.com/